MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/connect-power-query.md

    > [!div class="mx-imgBorder"]
    > ![Edit option](media/edit-option-data-sources.png "Edit option")

-3. Apply your changes and transformations in the **Power Query - Edit queries** dialog and refer to the section above for additional details.
+3. Apply your changes and transformations in the **Power Query - Edit queries** dialog as described in the [Create a new data source](#create-a-new-data-source) section.

 4. Select **Save** in Power Query after completing your edits to save your changes.